Nickolas Mohanna: Biography

+Work

-Nickolas Mohanna is an American artist and composer based in New York.
-His interdisciplinary practice utilizes a variety of media to explore and blur the borders between music, sound art, video and drawing.
-Within his compositions there is a "tendency of sculpting and orchestrating a minimal array of sounds into sonically rich and spacious atmospheres."
+In his sound compositions, there is a "tendency of sculpting and orchestrating a minimal array of sounds into sonically rich and spacious atmospheres."
+Some pieces explore field recordings processed into abstract soundscapes with electroacoustic procedures.
+"While other arrangements invoke a post-punk minimalism with flashes of Arthur Russell."
 Most of the sounds are sourced from local environments.
 While certain tracks "bury melodies in multiple layers of distortion to reveal their latent chromatic richness through gradually mutating textural contrast."
-And the "consistent tone makes it all flow together like raindrops forming a lake."
+The "consistent tone makes it all flow together like raindrops forming a lake."
+The music critic Byron Coley, writes he "rides on psychedelic clouds of freedom."
 In a Village Voice interview, he remarks that his aim is to create an "immersive stereo space where the sound would be reduced to its rawest form."
 In addition to these works, he has also published a number of artists' books which have served as visual accompaniments, conceptual ideas, or graphic scores to his sonic practice on the imprint Run/Off; which he founded in 2014.
-Mohanna attended San Francisco State University and went to the University of California, Davis for an MFA in Art Studio.
-While there he took courses with Bob Ostertag, Annabeth Rosen, Douglas Kahn, and Wayne Thiebaud.
+Run/Off Editions has since published artists’ books by Marina Rosenfeld, Robin Watkins & Nina Canell, Milano Chow and others; focusing on the book form as a collaborative process.